jedisct1/libsodium-doc/advanced/point-arithmetic.md

 It returns `1` on success, and `0` if the checks didn't pass.

 In versions <= 1.0.20, this function incorrectly accepted some points not on the main subgroup (points in mixed-order subgroups like 2L, 4L, 8L).
+Consider using [Ristretto255](point-arithmetic/ristretto.md) instead, which eliminates cofactor-related issues entirely: if a point decodes, it's safe.

-If you can't upgrade, use this workaround:
+If you can't upgrade or switch to Ristretto255, use this workaround:

 ``` c
 int is_on_main_subgroup(const unsigned char p[crypto_core_ed25519_BYTES])